Suggested links

 • Exposure to peer pressure to drink, especially at a young age

-• Having a family member that suffers from an AUD
+• Having a family member who suffers from an AUD

 • Struggling with mental health issues